-Listening to my dad recount ‘the good old days’ hooked me on the power of the oral tale.
-When I worked as a Park Naturalist in the 1980’s, I began trying the magic of storytelling for myself.
+As a child, listening to my dad recount ‘the good old days’ hooked me on the power of the oral tale.
+I tried using the magic of story in my environmental and historical education programs when working as a Park Naturalist in the 1980’s.
 I continue to love the way stories draw in listeners, take us travelling to other places and times, and move us from our heads to our hearts.

-I completed an M.Ed. with a thesis on “Stories and Drama as Tools for Environmental Education” in 1994.
-Now, in 2016, I’ve published my first book, Ancient Stories for Modern Times: 50 Short Wisdom Tales for All Ages.
+In 1994, I completed an M.Ed. with a thesis on “Stories and Drama as Tools for Environmental Education.”
+In 2016, I published my first book, Ancient Stories for Modern Times: 50 Short Wisdom Tales for All Ages.